Dev-Laskowski/Apex-JSON-Engine/README.md

 - **Usage:** Commercial environments and for-profit applications.
 - **Goal:**  Drastically reduce cloud bills and process massive data loads on constrained instances.
-- **Business Case:** License fee is typically covered by monthly server savings.
+- **Business Case:** Engineered to cut operational overhead.
+The annual license fee is typically covered by your monthly server cost savings within the first few weeks.

 #### Inside the Apex-M Engine (High-Efficiency Build-Time Security)

-To fit into strict memory limits, the Apex-M engine featured in this edition utilizes an optimized operational strategy compared to the full Sentinel Shield:
+To fit into strict memory limits and maximize edge-computing hardware density, the Apex-M engine featured in this edition utilizes an optimized operational strategy:

 - **Build-Time Validation:** Instead of using a separate Pre-Parse layer (Sentinel), Apex-M integrates its core security directly into the object generation phase.
 It evaluates data structural safety in real-time as it maps to the Heap.
-- **Graceful Failure over Corruption:** If malformed data or improper nesting attempts to leak through (e.g., missing map keys, unexpected commas, or unclosed strings), the engine immediately intercepts the error, returns null, and prevents corrupt or partial objects from entering your business logic.
+- **Graceful Failure over Corruption:** If malformed data or improper nesting attempts to leak through, the engine immediately intercepts the error, returns null, and prevents corrupt or partial objects from entering your business logic.
+- **Pre-Tuned Safety Envelopes:** To maximum throughput and prevent misconfigurations from burning your small-instance resources, this edition comes with hardcoded, highly optimized safety thresholds identical to the baseline protection profile (20 MB strings / 50 digits).
 - **The Result:** Maximum hardware density and a hyper-lean memory footprint without sacrificing your system's stability.

 ### 3. Apex S (The Shield)